mgajda/less-arbitrary/towards-better-union.md

 The final touch would be to perform the post-processing of an assigned type before generating it to make it more resilient to common uncertainties.
-It should be noted that these assumptions may bypass the defined least-upper-bound criterion specified in the initial part of the paper; however, they prove to work well in practice.
+These assumptions may bypass the defined least-upper-bound criterion specified in the initial part of the paper; however, they prove to work well in practice[@json-autotype-prezi;@quicktype].

 If we have no observations corresponding to an array type, it can be inconvenient to disallow an array to contain any values at all.